missionpinball/mpf-docs/howto/index.rst

 How to Guides ("Cookbook" Recipes)
 ==================================

-We've created a bunch of "How To" guides to walk you through adding very specific things to your game.
-Our intention is that you'll first follow the :doc:`step-by-step tutorial </tutorial/index>` (in order) to get to the point where you have a very basic running game, and then you can pick-and- choose the specific How To guides you'd like to do next.
-The How To guides are self-contained and can be done in any order.
+Older versions of the MPF documentation include a "How To" or "Cookbook / Recipes" section of the documentation that gave step-by-step examples of how to do different things with MPF.

-Note: We used to put all the How To guides here in this "how to" section of the documentation, however, that was confusing because it meant the how to guides for a particular part of MPF were not in the same place as the rest of the documentation for that area.
+The problem was the organization was confusing, because the How To guide were not located in the same section as the regular documentation for each different part of MPF.

-So we moved the How To guides into their respective sections.
-For example, the How To guides for sounds and audio are now incorporated into the "Sounds & Audio" section of the documentation.
+In other words, if you wanted to know how to animate a widget, were you supposed to look in the "Widgets" part of the documentation, or in the How To guides?

+So now we're consolidated the documentation so that all the how to guides in the main sections of the documentation.
+For example, the guide which explains how to do widget animations is in the "Displays, DMDs & Graphics" section, then the "Widgets" section under there.